by Nebula Haze

 - Usually caused by nutrient burn (too much nutrients)

-- Occasionally caused by a deficiency such as a copper deficiency.
-This type of deficiency is often caused by incorrect pH or overwatering.
+- Sometimes caused by a deficiency such as a copper deficiency

 Why Are Stems Purple or Red?

-- Sometimes it's genetics, sometimes it's caused by cool temperatures, but sometimes it's a sign of stress.
-Learn whether your red or purple stems are normal.
+- Learn whether your red or purple stems are normal

 Why is My Seedling So Tall?